oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/walletconnect/src/types.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/walletconnect/src/types.ts)

-This file defines several types and interfaces that are used in the Alephium Web3 project.
+This file defines several types and interfaces that are used in the Oxygenium Web3 project.
 It also imports various modules and constants that are used throughout the project.

 The `RelayMethodsTable` type defines a table of methods that can be called by a relay.
 Each method has a set of parameters and a result type.
 The `RelayMethodParams` and `RelayMethodResult` types are used to extract the parameter and result types for a specific method.